-Winter Olympics: 'Absolutely Unbeatable'- Chloe Kim sets pace in the halfpipe qualifier
+Winter Olympics: 'Absolutely unbeatable'- Chloe Kim sets pace in the halfpipe qualifier

 - From the section Winter Olympics

-USA's Chloe Kim sets a huge marker in the women's halfpipe qualifying with a score of 91.50, the 17-year-old is the red hot favourite to win the gold medal in Pyeongchang.
+USA's Chloe Kim sets a huge marker in the women's halfpipe qualifying with a score of 95.00.
+The 17-year-old is the red-hot favourite to win gold in Pyeongchang.

 Watch the 2018 Winter Olympics live on BBC TV, Red Button, Connected TVs, BBC Sport website and mobile app.